Information on soils for farmers, crofters and anyone interested in growing food, rearing livestock or other productive uses of land.

 Maps have been created that show the capability of land for growing crops, taking into account the soil, climate and where the soil is situated in the landscape.
 The land is classified taking into account the range of crops a piece of land can grow and how well it could grow them.
 These maps are available across the country at a national scale and in more detail for the main agricultural areas of Scotland (partial cover).

 - National scale land capability for agriculture - Go to the map - information about the map

 - Land capability for agriculture (partial cover) - Go to the map - information about the map

 On a field scale, there are a range of soil properties that will determine what you will be able to grow in your fields including soil texture, structure, organic matter content and chemistry.

-Further information on these properties and how they affect what you can grow in your fields can be found in the Valuing your Soils booklet, the practical guidance for farmers on how to protect and improve your soils.
+You can find out more about these properties and how they affect what you can grow in your fields in the Valuing your Soils booklet which gives practical guidance on how to protect and improve farm soils.

 Testing my soils

 Soils need to have the right pH, balance of nutrients and be in a good structural condition to grow crops efficiently.
 The best way to find out the pH and nutrient concentrations of your soils is to take soil samples from your fields and have them tested.

 A number of accredited laboratories will analyse the soil samples and help with interpretation, including SAC Analytical Services Department and Hutton Soils: soil analysis service (other laboratories are available).